 The EMP course teaches students the science of audio engineering and recording.
 The course is full of recording techniques, tips, and tricks, with special emphasis placed on recording and producing vocals.
 Even if we don’t sing ourselves, we still need to be able to encourage, coach, and produce artists and session vocalists.
 The more we know about singing, vocal production, and recording vocals, the better the main part of our song – the lead vocal – is going to sound!
 Of course, even though we cover vocal technique, actual singing in class is not mandatory – it is OK just to listen!

 Many electronic music producers use Logic Pro X in the later stages of their production process because of the sound quality and its suitability for finishing (arranging and mixing) tracks compared to Ableton.
 This is why we think it’s useful to learn how to use Logic Pro X in addition to Ableton.
 As the only Apple Authorized Training Center in Los Angeles, we put students through official training and an examination to become an Apple Certified Pro in Logic Pro X, so they walk away with another qualification at the end of their program.
-Learning Logic Pro X and getting certified is an optional extra to be taken outside of the regular curriculum hours, so it doesn’t get in the way of the program for people who wish to opt out of Logic.
-Students can even take this course long after they graduate if they prefer.
+Students choose when they take this class from our production course schedule, and can take it during, or after they are finished with their Academy program.

 “I switched to Ableton from Logic many years ago, but after some A/Bing in my studio recently, I could hear that Logic sounded better than Ableton so I decided I needed to brush up in Logic to get the best of both worlds.
 I called Garnish who are best known in the industry and, of course the guys were great and got me back up to speed in no time” Jamie Jones